scottish-government-design-system/designsystem.gov.scot/patterns/accordion/example.main.md

             <label class="accordion-item__label" for="panel-1"><span class="visually-hidden">Show this section</span></label>
         </div>
         <div class="accordion-item__body">
-            <p>The accordion is a graphical control element comprising a vertically stacked list of items, such as labels or thumbnails.
+            <p>The accordion is a <a href="https://en.wikipedia.org/wiki/Graphical_control_element">graphical control element</a> comprising a vertically stacked list of items, such as labels or thumbnails.
 Each item can be "expanded" or "collapsed" to reveal the content associated with that item.
 There can be zero expanded items, exactly one, or more than one item expanded at a time, depending on the configuration.</p>

-            <p>The term <a href="foo">stems</a> from the musical accordion in which sections of the bellows can be expanded by pulling outward.</p>
+            <p>The term stems from the musical accordion in which sections of the bellows can be expanded by pulling outward.</p>

             <p>A common example of an accordion is the Show/Hide operation of a box region, but extended to have multiple sections in a list.</p>